emmawirtt/cauinnovationlab/index.md

 title: CAU Innovation Lab
 filename: index.md
 ---
 # Welcome to the Innovation Lab at Clark Atlanta University

-:grin: Welcome!
-On this website you will have access to everything the innovation lab has to offer :grin:
+Welcome!
+On this website you will have access to everything the innovation lab has to offer

 From learning more about programming languages, to finding a mentor, to learning more about jobs at Dell, we have it all!

-:hugs: Stay for a bit and explore! :hugs:
+Stay for a bit and explore!

-HEYEYYYEO8

 <h1 align="center" style="color: rgb(0, 68, 124);"> Top Featured Certifications </h1>